-The species included in this mixture create an attractive display from May to October and is suitable for creating habitats without creating height.
-It is ideal for use where visibility is important, for example along roadsides.
+The species included in this mixture create an attractive display from May to October and are selected for being fast growing, attractive and easy to establish.

-LW12 supports bees, butterflies and other pollinators as it contains 88% of species recommended by the Royal Horticultural Society (RHS) as 'Perfect for Pollinators'.
+LW9 supports bees, butternies and other pollinators as 100% of the wildhowers included in this mixture are recommended by the Royal Horticultural Society (RHS) as 'Perfect for Pollinators'.